adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Nine-tenths of wisdom is being wise in time. - Theodore Roosevelt</code></pre>
+<pre><code>1 » I have friends in overalls whose friendship I would not swap for the favor of the kings of the world. - Thomas Edison</code></pre>
-<pre><code>2 » Do more than dream: work. - William Arthur Ward</code></pre>
+<pre><code>2 » Iron rusts from disuse; water loses its purity from stagnation... even so does inaction sap the vigor of the mind. - Leonardo da Vinci</code></pre>
-<pre><code>3 » It is one of the severest tests of friendship to tell your friend his faults.
-So to love a man that you cannot bear to see a stain upon him, and to speak painful truth through loving words, that is friendship. - Henry Ward Beecher</code></pre>
+<pre><code>3 » The world turns aside to let any man pass who knows where he is going. - Epictetus</code></pre>
 </details>

 <!--END_SECTION:waka-->